 REPAIR YOUR SYSTEM (6 or less): If your decision factor totals 6 or less you should most likely repair your system.
-This factor tell us your equipment is fairly new, which means it is most likely also relatively efficient, it is in good condition (outside of it’s current problem), it keeps your home comfortable, has not been a problem thus far, and/or you will not be staying in your home long enough to justify the economic benefit of a more efficient system.
+This factor tell us your equipment is fairly new, which means it is most likely relatively efficient, in good condition (outside of the current problem), keeps your home comfortable, has not been a problem thus far, and/or you will not be staying in your home long enough to justify the economic benefit of a more efficient system.

-EITHER / OR (7 thru 13): If your decision factor falls between 7 and 13, your decision is a little more difficult, and will most likely require some help from a Home Comfort Advisor!
-Don’t fret it, because either way you go is probably o.k.!
+EITHER / OR (7 thru 13): If your decision factor falls between 7 and 13, your decision is a little more difficult and will most likely require some help from a Home Comfort Advisor!
+Don’t fret it, because either way you go is probably okay!
 To help a little more, we have a couple of specific examples for you to consider:

 Your equipment is 8 years old, but has kept your home comfortable.
 Now it needs a major repair, but you plan on moving next year.
 If you are fairly confident about the move, you should probably repair the equipment, because you will not be in the home long enough to reap the benefit of a more efficient system.
 The only wrench in this scenario is resale value of the home, and this very much depends on the value of your existing system.
 Your Home Comfort Advisor will be able to help here.

 Your equipment is 8 years old, and has kept your home comfortable.
 Now it needs a major repair, totaling almost ½ of your investment in a new system component.
-You plan on staying in your home for 7 more years, so although an upgrade to your existing system will be more costly, probably requiring some financing, you will be in the home long enough to allow the utility saving to pay back all of your investment.
-Furthermore, replacing your existing system today will allow you to put your home on the market with a 7 year old system, not a 15 year old system needing immediate replacement, and hurting your homes resale ability!
+You plan on staying in your home for 7 more years, so although an upgrade to your existing system will be more costly and probably require some financing, you will be in the home long enough for the utility savings to pay back all of your investment.
+Furthermore, replacing your existing system today will allow you to put your home on the market with a 7 year old system, not a 15 year old system needing immediate replacement and hurting your homes resale ability!